Dates to be confirmed for 2019

 - Supply chain

-Impact of U.S. tax reform on transfer pricing – The industry view
+Impact of U.S. tax update on transfer pricing – The industry view

 - International tax provisions most affecting transfer pricing